oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/4-python-sdk/4-python-sdk.md

         }
     ```

-1. Confirm the results by looking at the source image.
+1. Confirm the results by looking at the source image on your local computer.

-1. You can also take a look at the JSON output in your Object Storage bucket under the prefix you specified in the python file.
+1. You can also take a look at the JSON output in your Object Storage bucket under the prefix you specified in the python file (1.e. *results-python*).

-Congratulations on completing this lab!
+Congratulations on completing this workshop!

 ## Learn More
-* To try other features, you can refer to the full collection of sample python code [here](https://github.com/oracle-samples/oci-data-science-ai-samples/tree/master/ai_services/document_understanding/python)
+* To try other features, you can refer to the full collection of sample python code on Github [here](https://github.com/oracle-samples/oci-data-science-ai-samples/tree/master/ai_services/document_understanding/python)